MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Reset-SmbServerConfiguration.md

 ### -Smb2DialectMin

-This parameter specifies the minimum version of the SMB protocol to be used.
-Acceptable values are:
+Resets the minimum version of the SMB protocol to be used back to `None`.

-- None – There is no maximum protocol version specified, the server can use any supported version.
-- SMB202 – SMB 2.0.2 is the maximum version accepted by the SMB Sever
-- SMB210 - SMB 2.1.0 is the maximum version accepted by the SMB Sever
-- SMB300 - SMB 3.0.0 is the maximum version accepted by the SMB Sever
-- SMB302 - SMB 3.0.2 is the maximum version accepted by the SMB Sever
-- SMB311 - SMB 3.1.1 is the maximum version accepted by the SMB Sever

 ```yaml
 Type: SwitchParameter